Natural Sciences and Engineering Research Council (NSERC)

 Applicants should submit NOI package (see attached template) to email@example.com with the following information:

 These NOI packages will be shared with the Colleges to determine eligibility and subject matter overlap.
-All eligible applicants will be notified of approval to move to full application by September 20, 2019.
+All eligible applicants will be notified of approval to move to full application as quickly as possible.

 Full Application Deadline